- Voiced by: Gorō Naya (series; stock grunts afterwards), Keiji Takamine (Ultraman Mebius onwards)

 - First Appearance: The Red Flower of Cactus Hell

-- Breath Weapon: Has two actually — a stream of fire and a spray of acid.
+- Breath Weapon: It has two — a stream of fire and a spray of acid.

 - Half the Man He Used to Be: Ace slices Sabotendar up when the monster rolls up into its ball form.

-- Overly Long Tongue: Which it uses to ensnare Ultraman Ace during their fight.
+- Overly-Long Tongue: Which it uses to ensnare Ultraman Ace during their fight.
+Ace managed to sever the tongue with his dual palm laser.

 - Rolling Attack: Sabotendar can curl itself into a spikey ball to fly and bash enemies.